cburns99/Data-Structures-Handbook/List.md

 <h1> List</h1>
 <p1> A List is a data structure that holds a collection of items.
 Each of these items holds a position relative to the others.
 In Python the List acts as a dynamic array.<br/>
   There are also structures called Linkedlists.
 These come in two different types, singly and doubly linked.
-Linkeed lists contain nodes, these nodes have a value, as well as a pointer.
+Linkedlists contain nodes, these nodes have a value, as well as a pointer.
 Doubly linked lists point both forwards and backwards, while singly only points forward.  </p1>
 <h2> Memory </h2>
 <h2>Operations</h2>
 <h3> List operations </h3>